Key Takeaways

 Health Insurance

-If you had health insurance through your former employer at an affordable rate, you might be able to continue the group coverage through COBRA.
-If you choose this option, it will usually be without employer subsidy.
+If you had health insurance through your former employer at an affordable rate, you could continue the group coverage through COBRA.
+If you choose this option, however, it will usually be without employer subsidy, so be prepared to pay between $400 and $700 per month per individual covered.
+This may make sense, even temporarily, if you are already close to meeting your deductible for the year or you’re far enough into the calendar year where you’ve already met your deductible.

 Cable and Subscriptions

-If you still have cable, consider switching to streaming videos.
+If you still have cable, consider switching to streaming video platforms, many of which are free to stream if you don’t mind sitting through a few ads before your program.
 If you can’t do that, you can reduce your monthly payments by dropping all the premium channels.

 There are also many other federal programs that you may be eligible for:

-• The Temporary Assistance for Needy Families program offers eligible families financial assistance along with other benefits such as job training and child care.
-Check your state's TANF program eligibility criteria.
+• The Temporary Assistance for Needy Families program offers eligible families financial assistance and other benefits such as job training and child care.
+Check your state’s TANF program eligibility criteria.

 • SNAP or food stamps can provide you assistance with necessities such as groceries.